1EdTech/casa-ref/README.md

 ### Engine

-To define your engine settings:
+To define the engine settings:

 ```
 casa engine setup